Japan Calling...Reds Tour Diary V

 It was Deans who left Cordingley out of the final tour game of 2008 in Europe in what became the full stop to his Wallabies career.

-There are no hard feelings because Deans delivered the news face-to-face although there’s a good, playful chuckle that Cordingley may still hold a grudge.
+There are no hard feelings because Deans delivered the news face-to-face although there’s good, playful ribbing that Cordingley may still hold a grudge.
+There are laughs all around.

 dre Pakeho